 — jdtm (@jdtm31067733) September 6, 2020

-From there, it is another 100-minute climb before you get to the Houmei Hutte Evacuation Shed (鳳鳴ヒュッテ) close to the 9th Station.
+From there, it is another 100-minute climb before you get to the Houmei Hutte Evacuation Shed (鳳鳴ヒュッテ) close to the 9th station.

-Winter Mountain Hiking
+Winter Mountain Hiking at Mount Iwaki

 The above two mountain courses can also be accessed in winter.
 You will, however, need to bring your own equipment.

-Things to Note Before You Climb
+Things to Note Before You Climb Mount Iwaki

 - Don’t forget to bring water, small snacks, and rain gear.
 A backpack is always recommended.